eldritch-boyfriend/Hannah-Montana-Linux-Apple-Silicon-Edition/README.md

 sudo apt install live-build
 ```

 **Note:** live-build requires a Debian-based system.
-It will not work on other Linux distributions, not even inside of a Docker container (I tried).
+It will not work on other Linux distributions, not even inside of a Docker container.

 __**Steps to build ISO**__
 Clone this repository and navigate to it: